geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " All is not lost, my comrades, turn and face 470

-" Your foes — redeem the glory of your race !
+" Your foes — redeem the glory of your race!
 " 'Twas not for this we claim'd this honour'd post,
 " Awhile let Pyros triumph, while his host
 '* Shall feel our veugeance, and redeem our boast;